twitter-research/visual-sentiment-analysis/README.md

 [Smile, Be Happy :) Emoji Embedding for Visual Sentiment Analysis](https://arxiv.org/abs/1907.06160)
 Z. Al-Halah, A. Aitken, W. Shi, J. Caballero, *ICCV CroMoL workshop, 2019*

+For more information on this work please visit the [project page](https://www.cs.utexas.edu/~ziad/emoji_visual_sentiment.html).

 If you use this code please reference the publication above.

 ## Installation